dikortis/LetsTalkETC/Episodes/Episode_10.md

-work but we we implemented such mechanic such procedures in Treasuries that Craig and Treasury as hard as cracking Salem through basic block chain itself so yeah
+work but we we implemented such mechanic such procedures in Treasuries that Craig and Treasury as hard as cracking Salem through basic blockchain itself so
 I take care I need to involve a huge funding for implementation of this attack in practice so if you have some